Recent and upcoming new requirements

 Identification of what cargoes can be carried on your ship(s) when the new requirements enter into force

-After January 1, 2007, it may be a more viable option for instance to convert a product tanker to a chemical tanker.
-Lloyd's Register Consultancy Services Group can offer guidance regarding the necessary modifications.
+Lloyd's Register Consultancy Services Group can offer guidance regarding the necessary modifications when converting a product tanker to a chemical tanker.
 The Statutory and Structures Services surveyors can approve the arrangements on behalf of many administrations, and issue certification and cargo lists for trading purposes.